MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AlertNoPI.md

 ---
-title: "Critical Alert: No Payment Method Has Been Added" ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: "Critical Alert: No Payment Method Has Been Added"
-author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: If you are seeing the alert "No payment method has been added for Account ...." then you *might* still need to add a payment method.
+description: If you are seeing the alert "No payment method has been added for Account ...." then you *might* still need to add a payment method. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: shsrinivasan
 ---

 # Critical alert: No payment method has been added